8 Creative Examples of the Use of Color Psychology in Marketing

 The Marketer’s Key to the Color Wheel

-The key to mastering color psychology in marketing is to use color to support your already existing brand personality, rather than dictating your brand persona based on the color association you want to choose.
+The key is to use color to support your already existing brand personality, rather than dictating your brand persona based on the color association you want to choose.
 Using bright yellows all over your branding isn’t going to magically make people feel optimistic about your business, especially if you are marketing for insurance.
 You can’t dress a candy company in green and convince consumers your sugary treats are good for them, nor will choosing lipstick red for your logo inspire passion around your efficient, but appropriately unsexy accounting software.

 The brands that use the psychological impact of color to their advantage are those that choose the right colors to further communicate who they already are.
 Dell computers are dependable.
 Lowe’s is for consumers who value self-reliance.
 Blue works.
 Cadbury chocolate is known for being luxurious.
 Crown Royal Canadian Whiskey was created as a gift for royalty.
 Purple works.